2025 Newfoundland and Labrador Budget

 [ Per cent change unless otherwise noted ]

-Newfoundland and Labrador plans to borrow $2.8 billion this fiscal year of which $1.6 billion represents a net new funding requirement.
-This figure is higher than the $2.2 billion in gross requirements this past fiscal year.
-Increased borrowing and current deficits are driving net debt to a projected $17.8 billion in FY 2024/25, or around 44% as a share of GDP.
-This represents a slight easing from the 45% recorded last fiscal year, which came in around five percentage points (ppts) higher than expected in last year’s spring budget.
-Still, the ratio has moved sharply higher over the last two years and stands as the highest debt burden across Canada’s provinces.
+Newfoundland and Labrador plans to borrow $4.1 billion this fiscal year of which $2.6 billion represents a net new funding requirement.
+The remainder is for debt maturity pre-borrowing and increased liquidity needs.
+All in, this figure is higher than the $2.8 billion in gross requirements this past fiscal year.
+Increased borrowing and current deficits are driving the stock of net debt to a projected $19.4 billion in FY 2025/26, or around 44.7% of GDP.
+This represents a slight increase from the 44.4% recorded last fiscal year.
+While the debt ratio has stabilized over the last two years, it still represents the highest debt burden across Canada’s provinces.

 Bottom Line

-The N.L. government is set to spend another year in deficit territory before an improved economic growth backdrop lifts coffers and returns the budget into the black in FY 25-26.
-While the government’s 2024 GDP forecast is on the optimistic side, commodity price assumptions build in some prudence.
+The N.L. government is set to spend another year in deficit territory before an improved economic growth backdrop lifts coffers and returns the budget into the black in FY 26-27.
+The government’s 2025 GDP forecast may be on the optimistic side given the worsening global trade backdrop, but a healthy contingency fund could spare the province from diving deeper into the red ink.

 Newfoundland & Labrador Fiscal Position